-4. Go to any sector which is empty, and here we choose sector 1.
-Right click the offset first byte of sector 1 and choose “Edit”.
+Step 4: Go to any sector which is empty, and here we choose sector 1.
+Right-click the offset first byte of sector 1 and choose Edit.

-After that, we can go to MBR sector namely sector 0 to repair master partition table.
+After that, we can go to the MBR sector namely sector 0 to repair master partition table.

 Steps to Fix Master Partition Table